hamse47/Habitable-planets/README.md

 ... additional screenshots ...

 Contributing
-Contributions to the Habitable Planets Finder are welcome.
+Contributions to the Habitable Planets are welcome.
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 Authors
-Your Name - Initial work - YourUsername Acknowledgments
+Hamza Odowa - Initial work - hamse47
+Acknowledgments
 NASA Exoplanet Archive for providing the data used in this project.
-Any other acknowledgments, like contributors, mentors, etc.
-License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
 ```bash
 Feel free to modify and expand upon this template based on the specifics of your project, such as additional features, detailed instructions, and actual paths to screenshots.
 ```